Jobbatical/laughing-memory/README.md

 - The application contains 3 microservices
 - Each microservice takes care of only one arithmetic operation
 - The microservices take inputs from the URL query form and return the result in JSON format
-- The microservices are not stable and can stop serving requests
+- The microservices are not stable and can stop serving requests.
+Randomly we throw errors in the code, don't modify the error logic.
+Rather handle the app to catch and make sure the POD is running fine.

 ## Services: